-This annexure shows the conforming amendments to other ISAs (UK) as a result of ISA (UK) 250 (Revised XXX 2017).
-These amendments are effective for periods commencing on or after 15 December 2017, and are shown with marked changes from the latest published versions of the ISAs (UK).
+This annexure shows the conforming amendments to other ISAs (UK) as a result of ISA (UK) 250 (Revised July 2017).
+These amendments are effective for audits of financial statements for periods commencing on or after 15 December 2017, and are shown with marked changes from the latest published versions of the ISAs (UK).
 The footnote numbers within these amendments do not align with the ISAs (UK) that are amended, and reference should be made to those ISAs (UK).